-Get a Jump Start On Your Spring Cleaning To Make Your Home Less Attractive to Bugs.
+Get a Jump Start On Your Spring Cleaning

 A few weeks ago, the groundhog Punxsutawney Phil predicted there would be six more weeks of winter, and whether or not you buy into his ability to forecast the weather, it’s never too early to prepare your home for Spring.
 During the winter months, many bugs lie dormant; however, as the temperatures rise, bugs tend to come out of their slumber.

-So what can you do to safeguard your home from a home invasion during the springtime?
+What can you do to safeguard your home from a home invasion during the springtime?

 - Declutter Basements, Cabinets, Closets and Garages- Many bugs, especially spiders, love to hide in dark corners of cabinets, basements and closets.
 You will want to make sure that these particular spaces are decluttered to prevent bugs from hiding out.
 These spaces tend to be cooler and are very attractive for bugs that don’t like warmer temperatures.